AdaCore/gnatstudio/docs/users_guide/extending.rst

-You can graphically choose which plugins are loaded on startup by opening the preferences editor dialog (:menuselection:`Edit --> Preferences` menu), under the :guilabel:`Plugins` section.
+You can graphically choose which plugins are loaded on startup by opening the preferences editor dialog (:menuselection:`Edit --> Preferences...` menu), under the :guilabel:`Plugins` section.
 This section lists all the known plugins on the left.
 By selecting one particular plugin, the corresponding preferences page is opened on the right.
 Each plugin page comes with the same layout: